 Add or Replace Insulation

 Another effective way to retrofit a building to be more energy efficient is to add or replace insulation.
 Insulation is a material that traps warmth inside a building when it’s cold outside and decreases the amount of heat entering the building when it is warm.

 Suitably insulating a building can significantly lower energy consumption.
 Poorly insulated buildings leak hot air in winter and cold air in summer.
 This leakage forces air conditioner and heating and cooling systems to be run for longer to maintain a comfortable inside temperature.
 Homeowners can save 15% on their heating and cooling costs by correctly insulating attics, floors, crawl spaces, and basements.

 There are many different insulation types and materials available.
 To learn more, read our comprehensive guide to insulation.
-Also, our Home Energy Services team can complete insulation work on your home to save you energy and make your home environment more comfortable.
+Also, our Home Insulation and Retrofit Services team can complete insulation work on your home to save you energy and make your home environment more comfortable.
 Visit our website to get a quote.

 Seal with Caulking or Spray Foam